2019 Study Abroad Photo Contest Details

 The images must not contain any photo manipulation software filters that change the original colors of the scene past its original natural limits (Ex: Instagram color grading presets).

 Photographs containing alcohol, questionable content or illegal activities are not allowed and will not be considered.

 Finalists' work will be displayed in an art exhibition here on UTC's campus.

-Share the original photo(s) + tag us @UTCglobal = 1 vote
+Share + tag us @UTCglobal = 1 vote

 Check your settings

-In the camera setting son your phone, make sure the image size is set to the highest quality option.
+In the camera settings on your phone or in the menu of your digital camera, make sure the image size is set to the highest quality option.